 Since its inception in 2001, our organization has planned and implemented more than 150 programs and activities.
 We have exciting future plans for the garden which include a new bridge, a living wall ecosystem, a checkerboard garden, and new garden landscapes.
 We would like to invite you and your family to become a part of our garden family.

-The Lathrup Village Historical Society is a charitable, nonprofit organization for people interested in the history and preservation of the heritage of the City of Lathrup Village.
-The Society promotes the recognition and preservation of historically significant structures within the city and collects, organizes, preserves and restores material about Lathrup Village.
+The Lathrup Village Historical Society is a charitable, nonprofit organization for people interested in the preservation of the history of the City of Lathrup Village.
+The Society collects, organizes, preserves and restores material about Lathrup Village.
+The Society is not affiliated with the City of Lathrup Village.

 The Society was formed in 1992 after a group of residents tried unsuccessfully to save the Town Hall, the Southfield Rd. business headquarters of city founder Louise Lathrup Kelley, from demolition.

 Much of the city of Lathrup Village was placed on the National Register of Historic Places in 1998.
 The historic district includes approximately 1,200 properties, primarily residential, that reflect characteristic housing styles from the first half of the 20th Century.
-These include Colonial Revival, Tudor and ranch houses.
+These include Colonial Revival, Spanish Colonial Revival, Tudor, English cottage and ranch houses.
 The district is also considered significant due to its planning and its pioneering developer, Louise Lathrup Kelley.
 “As a woman acting as developer starting in the 1920s, she was essentially alone, however her dogged persistence and insistence on quality resulted in a unique community that was the summation of her career.”
 (Source: Michigan State Historic Preservation Office)

 Louise Lathrup Kelley (1893-1963) was an American businesswoman and land developer who planned and developed what is now the city of Lathrup Village, Michigan.
 In 1923, Louise and her mother Annie began buying land in a then-rural area of Southfield Township in Oakland County, Michigan, north of Detroit.
 The area was thought to be strategically located because of its elevation, centrality, roads and transportation.

-In 1924, Louise built herself a 10,000-square-foot home on a 6.5-acre tract, which became known as the House in the Woods.
-The first house in Louise Lathrup’s California Bungalow Subdivisions was built in 1925 on a street named Bungalow.
+In 1924, Louise built herself a 10,000-square-foot home on a 6.5-acre tract, which became known as the House-in-the-Woods.
+The first house in Louise Lathrup’s California Bungalow Subdivisions, a yellow brick example of Spanish Colonial Revival, was built in 1925 on a street named Bungalow.
 Development slowed during the Great Depression, picked up in 1937 and accelerated after World War II.

 President: Robin Roberts